 The following sections describe shortcomings in the GSSAPI and propose possible schemes for modifying the API to address these but do not lay out a specific proposal for change.
-It is the authors' intention to propose a scheme at a later date.

 4.1 Token Framing

 One major shortcoming in the GSS-API specification is that it does not prescribe or recommend a standard mechanism independent way of framing tokens generated by GSS-API functions.